Anita Roddick sparked the beginnings of Children on the Edge in 1990, in response to the Romanian Orphanage Crisis.

 Children on the Edge became an independently registered charity in 2004.
 Since then, we have expanded our reach to include:

-Information about all our current projects is available via our 'How we help' page.
+Information about all our current projects is available via our 'Who we help' page.

 For a concise timeline of our history, please see our 'Archived projects' page and our 'Facebook milestones'